 Second, the Tor Browser ensures no one tracks you over the Internet.
 Tor has some of sophisticated cache systems, which make it hard for trackers to find what you do online.
 Tor users remain anonymous due to the software’s ability to discourage traffic analysis.
 Not even your internet providers (ISP) can know what you are doing online.

 In actual words, the makers of the Tor software themselves cannot track their very own users.
-How do they make Tor to be such a superb anonymity software?
+How do they make Tor be such a superb anonymity software?
 Well, it’s the secret that has been kept in the dark or at the apex of the world’s privacy software.

 But, how hard is it to crack the privacy of Tor browser?
 At least, Tor has been useful in hiding the identity of online users until 2014 when the National Security Agency (NSA) breached it.
 Leading tracking agencies such as NSA tried hacking into Tor’s servers in vain.
 But, in 2014, the NSA successfully hacked into the Tor Project.

-As a result of that, Tor got involved in lots of judicial breaches that left it at the centre of espionage.
+As a result of that, Tor got involved in lots of judicial breaches that left it at the center of espionage.
 After the compromise on Tor, the next thing was to answer an obvious question: ‘Which is the best Tor browser substitute?’

 In essence, finding an online anonymity tool that can articulate as a Tor alternative is not that easy, but the list below spares you the hassle.
 But as a flashlight here, while Tor was a trusted online partner for most people on the Dark Net, it can no longer have the trust.